 Big discounts only available for longer plans

 One gripe I have with NordVPN is that the discounted rates are only available with the two-year subscription.
-Two years is a long commitment to make for a VPN service.
-Although the 30 day refund window gives you plenty of time to test everything.
+Two years is a long commitment to make to a VPN service, but the 30-day refund window gives you plenty of time to test everything.

 Along these same lines, the one-month deal is rather pricey at $11.95 per month.
 This is more than three times the monthly price of the two-year plan.
 But steep discounts for long subscriptions are becoming more common in the industry – so it’s not surprising.